 Artsy Napkins: Have kids customize napkins by drawing fun pictures on white napkins.
 Save them and distribute in lunches throughout the year.
 Kids love seeing their own drawings on their napkins when they open their lunch!
 A great rainy day art and craft activity!

 Wish-It-Was-Summer Picnic Lunch: Include picnic food such as chicken tenders, potato salad, and watermelon, a red and white check napkin & chocolate yogurt-covered raisins as ants.
 Include a cute note from mom and decorate a small paper plate with a face to represent mom having a picnic too!

 Over the Rainbow Lunch: Turn lunch into a rainbow of flavors & ask your child to recall the food-color matches on the way home as a fun memory game.
 Ideas consist of: Red = strawberries, Orange = bell pepper slices, Yellow = tortilla chips, Green = snap peas, Blue = 5 M&M's for dessert, Tan = sandwich (wheat bread with peanut butter, sometimes honey too), White = string cheese.

 Product Pick: Fresh N Freeze Reusable Food Containers

-Pizza Parlor: Provide all the ingredients to help your kids make their own bite-size pizzas.
+Pizza Parlor: Provide all the ingredients to help your kids make their own personal pizzas.
 Try pre-making zucchini pizza crust (it uses mostly zucchini and cheese instead of flour) & cut into small squares to use as a base.
 Send a variety of favorite toppings (meat and veggies) along with a container of sauce.
 Gets in most of the major food groups & lets the creative juices flow!

-© 2013 One Step Ahead
+© 2014 One Step Ahead